begins during infancy or childhood, but it can start at any age. It may last throughout

 symptoms at home by following your

-asthma action plan, although a severe attack may
+asthma action plan.
+A severe attack may

-require emergency treatment and in rare cases can be fatal.
+need emergency treatment and in rare cases can be fatal.

 classified as intermittent, mild persistent, moderate